apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 The `options` object is for future extension and is passed on to this method by `insert` and `update`.

+This method also repairs any properties related to these which are null rather than a properly empty array or object.
 ### trash(*req*, *idOrCriteria*, *options*, *callback*) *[api]*
 Trash a single document.
 The second argument may be either an _id, or a MongoDB